 The Invitational Masters Angling Tournament is open only to anglers who have been approved by the Membership Committee.
 Anglers desiring to enter the tournament must be sponsored by a current or past participant and seconded by two additional current or past participants.
 Anyone who has engaged in commercial fishing or received monetary remuneration during the last five years for sport fishing activities such as captaining a boat, mating, or guiding is ineligible to participate.
 Income derived from sports writing will not preclude participation.

-A. The dates of the 2021 Masters Angling Tournament are March 1st through March 4th.
+A. The dates of the 2022 Masters Angling Tournament are January 19 – 22, 2022.
 Applicants must be physically capable of competitively fishing in potentially rough sea conditions three consecutive days.

 D. The boat draw insures that no angler fishes the same boat or with the same fellow angler more than one day.
 The Committee reserves the right to alter the draw slightly to prevent two freshmen anglers from fishing together on the first day.